 Linoto is a black-owned home brand I also recently discovered by Jason Evege, who is the founder and creative director.
 Their entire collection is comprised of 100% linen products for the home, perfect for the neutral lover, might I add!

 They carry sheets, towels, curtains, and kitchen linens.

 You can also shop their Belgian Eco linen sheets, to cool off for the hot weather we’ve been having and will continue to have for several more months.

 To continue to keep you informed and make better choices for our planet, here are some fascinating sources and/or articles I found regarding sustainable living.

 When researching, I found Hello Alice.
 Hello Alice is a free resource for business owners.
 They help entrepreneurs launch and from there, help them to grow.
 From how-to guides to opportunities, they provide a wealth of information.
-Lately, they’ve been giving out free information related to running a business with COVID going on.

 If you know of a new black business owner, please pass this resource on to help our black community.

 And that’s it for the sixth issue of The Cut for 2020!

 What did you like most from today’s post?
 Feel free to comment and let me know if there is anything else you’d like to see in this series!